Jay-study-nildana/FrontEndForStudents/ReactJSForStudents/reactgoogleloginhelloworld/readme.md

 # 'popup_closed_by_user' error

-Google has recently upgraded their libraries for logging in. you will get errors. as mentioned before, this library is old.
+Google has recently upgraded their libraries for logging in. you will get errors.

+as mentioned before, this library is old.
+That is why, we need to use the 'gapi' library as a quick fix.

 ```
     gapi.load('client:auth2', () => {